Danielle Lappage

 Danielle Suzanne Lappage (born 24 September 1990) is a wrestler competing for Canada.
 She won a gold medal in the 63 kg freestyle at the 2014 Commonwealth Games in Glasgow.
 She finished in 5th place at the 2014 World Wrestling Championships.

 Sports career

 In 2010 Lappage was crowned world junior champion at 63 kg.

 In July 2016, she was officially named to Canada's 2016 Olympic team.
 At the 2016 Summer Olympics, she finished in 16th place after losing to Yuliya Tkach in the qualification round.

 She represented Canada at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's freestyle 68 kg event.

 Personal life

-Lappage is a graduate of the University of Calgary Faculty of Law.
+Lappage is a graduate of Simon Fraser University and the University of Calgary Faculty of Law.